Go Ask Alice: the Curious Case of “Alice Donovan”

 To our knowledge, none of these media outlets had the slightest idea that Donovan may have been a façade.
 Only the FBI and NSA suspected that.
 They seemed to have been tracking Donovan’s emails from the beginning when Donovan first started pitching her stories.
 But they chose not to tell anyone.

 We scoured the web for radio, YouTube and podcast interviews, now almost compulsory activities for cyber-age journalists.
 Nothing.
 We searched for images of her and were only able to dredge up the rather spooky photo of a woman lying down looking at a cellphone used as her Twitter profile.
 The obscured voyeuristic image has a Helmut Newton-quality to it.
 It’s not a photo likely to land you many gigs as an up-and-coming political reporter.
 It didn’t entice many followers, either.
 Donovan joined Twitter in May 2016.
-Twenty months later, despite the enticing photo, she had racked up only 49 followers, with bots making up a significant portion.
+Twenty months later, despite the enticing photo, she had racked up only 49 followers (when this was written, more since this story and the Post’s were published, ironically), with bots making up a significant portion.

 Donovan’s lightly trafficked Twitter page describes her as a “freelance writer and online journalist currently collaborating with We Are Change NYC,” who lives in New York City.
 She issued her first tweet on May 12: “Hello Twitter! #myfirstTweet.”
 Assuming this actually was Donovan’s first Twitter account, she was a pretty late arrival to the social media platform, especially for a young freelancer who doesn’t seem to be a Luddite.